carloszimm/rx-scraping-msr22/README.md

 * https://github.com/ReactiveX/RxJava (RxJava repository)
 * https://github.com/ReactiveX/rxjs/ (RxJS repository)
 * https://github.com/ReactiveX/RxKotlin (RxKotlin repository)

+For the purposes of the paper, only the operators of RxJava (RxJava repository), RxJS (RxJS repository), and RxSwift(ReactiveX website) were used.

 ## Installation
 After cloning, install the dependencies before the first usage